 Pros of a Lifetime ISA

-• You can choose to hold your money in a LISA in cash (useful if you might soon use it to buy a house, or you are risk-averse) or to invest it.
+- You can choose to hold your money in a LISA in cash (useful if you might soon use it to buy a house, or you are risk-averse) or you can invest it in a Stocks & Shares Lifetime ISA.

 Cons of a Lifetime ISA